king2112/DeepSom/README.md

 ## 3. Working Procedure

-Run command on your console or terminal.
+You can run commands in console or using the Jupyter Notebook instead.

 ### 3.1.
 Generate Features
 #### 3.1.1.
 Training Purpose